 However, I do have a few complaints.

 First of all, it’s awesome that you can download courses to watch offline, but you have to download each individual video separately.
-There can be upwards of 20 videos to download, which is a minor inconvenience, but an inconvenience nonetheless.
+There can be over 20 videos to download, which is a minor inconvenience — but an inconvenience nonetheless.

 Another minor thing: There’s no dark mode.
 The background is all white, so I feel like I’m blinding myself when watching courses in bed at night.